Master of Arts in Social Work

 Admissions and Selection Criteria

-Applicants need to ensure that the academic reference, employer reference and evidence of relevant practice experience are provided on the templates provided only
+Applicants must ensure that the academic reference, employer reference, and evidence of relevant practice experience are provided only in the templates provided

 Applicants should not provide any other documentation other than what is listed above.
-Applicants will be given a deadline for the provision of all relevant documentation after which time shortlisting then occurs.
-If an applicant is shortlisted, they will be invited to interview, interviews have two components (1) written assessment and (2) individual interview.
+Applicants will be given a deadline for the provision of all relevant documentation, after which time shortlisting will occur.
+If an applicant is shortlisted, they will be invited to interview.
+Interviews have two components: (1) written assessment and (2) individual interview.

-To be considered for an interview and selection for this programme applicants:
+To be considered for an interview and selection for this programme, applicants require:

-• Require a grade of 2.1 or above in Social Sciences i.e. B.Soc.Sc, Community Development, Early Childhood Care and Education, Psychology, Social Policy, Social Science, Social Care Practice, Sociology, Social Policy, Youth and Family Studies.
+• 2.1 or above in a Social Science honours degree programme, i.e. B.Soc.Sc, Community Development, Early Childhood Care and Education, Psychology, Social Policy, Social Science, Social Care Practice, Sociology, Social Policy, Youth and Family Studies.
 If an applicant has a level 8 award in a discipline that is not social sciences, they must hold a postgraduate award in social sciences (minimum 2.1 grade).
-If an applicant has a level 8 award in a discipline that is not social sciences, they must hold a postgraduate award in social sciences (minimum 2.1 grade).
-Students with grade of 2.2 with greater than five years of relevant experience may be considered as suitable applicants to the programme.
+Students with a grade of 2.2 and greater than five years of relevant experience may be considered suitable applicants to the programme.

-• English Proficiency: As all lectures, tutorials and practical work are delivered through English, it is vitally important all students (who are not English native speakers) have the required standard on entry to ensure they gain maximum value from their time at ATU Sligo.
-The required minimum proficiency score in English required for entry to ATU Sligo to an MA Programme is IELTS 6.0 or equivalent.
+• English Proficiency: As all lectures, tutorials, and practical work are delivered in English, it is vitally important that all students (who are not native English speakers) have the required standard on entry to ensure they gain maximum value from their time at ATU Sligo.
+The minimum English proficiency score required for entry to an MA Programme is IELTS 6.0 or equivalent.
 Further information on English proficiency requirements can be found here.
-Where this is relevant to an applicant’s submissions, Certified Evidence must be submitted during the application process.
+Where this is relevant to an applicant's submissions, Certified Evidence must be submitted during the application process.

-• Students must have completed 420 hours (min of 200 at interview) of non-study related practice experience before they commence the programme.
+• Before starting the programme, students must have completed 420 hours (a minimum of 200 at interview) of non-study-related practice experience.

 Stage One:

 Students will apply for the programme online.
-All applicants will be reviewed and those who demonstrate that they meet the application criteria will be shortlisted for the next stage of the selection process.
-If a large number meets the criteria, exceeding places available, shortlisting for the next stage based on the highest overall GPA will occur.
+All applicants will be reviewed, and those who demonstrate that they meet the application criteria will be shortlisted for the next stage of the selection process.
+If a large number meets the criteria, exceeding the places available, shortlisting for the next stage based on the highest overall GPA will occur.
 It is the student's responsibility to ensure all documents, including references, are received before the application deadline.
-Incomplete applications will not be processed.
-No late applications will be considered.
+Incomplete applications will not be processed, and no late applications will be considered.

 Stage Two:

-Shortlisted applicants will attend for a full day of interview and selection.
+Shortlisted applicants will attend a full day of interview and selection.

-There are two components (1) Written Assessment, (2) Individual Interview, all of which will be graded.
+There are two components: (1) Written Assessment and (2) Individual Interview, all of which will be graded.

 • Written Assessment.
-Candidates will be given and topic to respond to within a specific timeframe.
+Candidates will be given a topic to respond to within a specific time frame.

 • Individual Interview